About the event

 Panel Sessions will cover:

-Panel 2.
-Harnessing digital technology for innovative policing
+Panel 1 in association with NICE - Harnessing digital technology for innovative policing

-Panel 3.
-Joining up disconnected justice services through better sharing of data
+Panel 2 in association with Leidos - Joining up disconnected justice services through better sharing of data

 Action Planning - Interactive Panel Session

-Using the outcomes from the focus group sessions, each of the group facilitators will become the panel speakers for the final session.
-They will be responsible for highlighting the key outcomes from each of the focus groups and discussing in more detail the strategic approach to turn the words into action.
+Using the outcomes from their Campfire sessions, each of the expert speakers will become the panel speakers for the final session.
+They will be responsible for highlighting the key outcomes from each of the campfire sessions and discussing in more detail the strategic approach to turn the words into action.
 The summary points from this session will be used to create a post event action plan which will be provided to delegates.

 Who should Attend